 Netflix’s crime drama film ‘Woman of the Hour’ chronicles the murders and other offenses committed by Rodney Alcala, a serial killer known as the Dating Game Killer.
-One of the individuals he targets is Amy, a teenage runaway who doesn’t have a place to live.
-He lures her into his trap by introducing himself as a photographer.
-She becomes flattered and agrees to join him when he asks her about modeling for him.
-Rodney takes her to a secluded mountainous region and rapes her.
-Realizing that she is held captive by a criminal, Amy pretends that she doesn’t want to escape from him and gains his trust, only to run away when she eventually gets an opportunity!
+Amy is one of the multiple people the serial killer targets after his appearance on national television.
+She is a teenage runaway who doesn’t have a place to live.
+Posing as a photographer, he takes advantage of her vulnerability to prey on her.
+Amy becomes flattered and agrees to join him when he asks her about modeling for him.
+Things take a sinister turn when Rodney takes her to a secluded mountainous region.
+One thing leads to another, and she realizes she will have to pull out all the stops to escape from his clutches.
+SPOILERS AHEAD.

 Amy is Based on a Hitchhiker Named Monique Hoyt

-Ian McDonald, the screenwriter of ‘Woman of the Hour,’ created Amy based on Monique Hoyt, a fifteen-year-old hitchhiker who met Rodney Alcala in Pasadena, California.
+Ian McDonald, the screenwriter of ‘Woman of the Hour,’ created Amy based on a 15-year-old hitchhiker named Monique Hoyt, who met Rodney Alcala in Pasadena, California.
 Even though the fictionalized character meets the serial killer on Valentine’s Day in the thriller film, the real-life encounter occurred on February 13, 1979.
 After introducing himself as a photographer and asking her interest in modeling for him, the murderer took Hoyt to his house first rather than taking her to the hills as the crime thriller depicts.
 As per reports, Rodney sexually assaulted her while they stayed overnight at the place.
 The next day, he took her to Banning in Riverside County, California.

 The crime thriller depicts what happened next.
 Hoyt escaped from Rodney when he stopped at a gas station and went to the restroom.
 Instead of going to a café, she ran to a nearby motel and revealed what happened to her to the people there.
 In the film, the police officers capture the serial killer after Amy calls for them.
 However, in reality, the murderer drove away from the gas station by the time the officials appeared.
 Hoyt was taken to a police station, where she was given six photographs to identify her rapist based on the descriptions she had given to the officials.
 The teenager identified Rodney, paving the way for his arrest from his house.

-Rodney Alcala Was Found Guilty of Raping Monique Hoyt
+Rodney Alcala Was Found Guilty of the Rape of Monique Hoyt

 The short trial ended with a guilty verdict for Rodney, who was sentenced to nine years in prison for raping Hoyt.
 The prosecutors presented this conviction during the other trials of the serial killer.
 In one instance, the teenager’s father appeared before the court on behalf of his daughter, stating that she was “still so traumatized that she couldn’t bring herself to come to court,” as per Stella Sands’ ‘The Dating Game Killer.’

-Monique Hoyt Chose to Lead a Private Life After Her Tragic Encounter With Rodney Alcala
+After Her Ordeal With Rodney Alcala, Monique Hoyt Chose to Lead a Private Life

 After her near-death experience in 1979, Monique Hoyt has been leading a private life, away from the press and the spotlight.
 However, when Rodney Alcala was being tried again in 2010, she testified against him, which was possibly her only public appearance after the fateful Valentine’s Day of 1979.
 At the age of forty-six, the soft-spoken woman recollected how the serial killer raped her before a jury.
 She was visibly unsettled and needed a police officer beside her seemingly to feel safe.
 Hoyt also kept a hand on her forehead to avoid seeing Rodney.
 The murderer, who was representing himself during the trial, asked her whether she remembered him apologizing to her while they were in his car.